 Lastly, use any leftover chocolate to drizzle on top of the dipped balls.
 Sprinkle a bit of turmeric over the top for extra decoration.

 The caramel softens at room temperature, making them chewy and delicious.
 Since they are preservative free, they won't last well at room temperature.
-Store the caramels in an air-tight container in the fridge or freezer.
+Store the caramels in an airtight container or sealed bag in the fridge or freezer.

 Enjoy!